eslardet/ratchet_resetting/README.md

-This repository contains code to run analyse a stochastic resetting model with a ratchet potential.
+This repository contains code to run and analyse a stochastic resetting model with a ratchet potential.

 Once compiled, the C++ code in `src` can be run using shell scripts in the `run` folder, or run on the HPC/ Cluster using the bash scripts.
 This program will generate position files at different time save points for phase `d` and phase `r` under the folder `simulation_data`.